Understand that everything is a work in progress.

 Cummings wrote that and Sister Corita Kent plastered it on a poster and I have read it and re-read it for fifty years.

 Love does need nurturing.
 It needs attention, tending to, fertilizing, honoring, repotted and guided to change.
-It certainly is admirable when you can do this to and with another person, but I am focused on doing these things to love itself – the way you love and the love that in that space between you and another person.
+It certainly is admirable when you can do this to and with another person, but I am focused on doing these things to love itself – the way you love and the love that is in that space between you and another person.
 That process needs care.

 It’s very possible that love can die prematurely, for a hundred different reasons: neglect, strangulation, abuse, imbalance—you know the reasons, you know the feeling when that space between you is polluted, muddy and tense.